conorbmurphy/Predicting-Seizures/README.md

 ## Summary

 While it has long been known that the brain changes state before the onset of a seizure, no reliable clinical application has been developed to forecast seizures until recently.
 The world's first clinical trial of this technology is the implantable NeuroVista Seizure Advisory System that employs long-term intracranial electroencephalography (iEEG) to record brain activity linked to drug-resistant, persistent epilepsy.
 Forecasting seizures allows patients the opportunity to take fast-acting medications or avoid dangerous activities in addition to reducing the anxieties surrounding epileptic events.
 This project addresses the most difficult aspect of seizure forecasting by classifying 10-minute recordings as either interictal (baseline) or preictal (prior to seizure) events.
-I found that an ensemble method using logistic regression, gradient boosting, random forest and support vector machines gave me the best results of a .82 area under the ROC curve.
+I tested four models finding that gradient boosting and random forest both result in a .91 area under the ROC curve on my validation set.

 ## Data